-Finally a complete troubleshooting guide for the most common problems experienced with 3D printers.
+Finally a complete troubleshooting guide for the most common 3d printing problems.

-As much as we would like for 3D printing to be plug and play with minimum issues, that day not quite reached us yet… though it is not that far way.
+As much as we would like for 3D printing to be plug and play with minimum issues, that day not quite reached us yet… though it is not that far away.

 The plastic used for generating your model will cool at different rates within different areas of your model.
-For example, plastic around the edges tend to cool faster than within the model as it is exposed to more air.
+For example, the plastic around the edges tends to cool faster than within the model as it is exposed to more air.

 When cooling happens too quickly at some areas of the model, the model starts to curl or bend upwards to the point it is no longer level with the printer bed.
 As a result, the model’s shape is compromised and the bending effect also puts some stress creating cracks on the model.

 Although PLA has a lower shrinking factor to ABS, they both can still warp.
 Please note that this does not necessarily mean that PLA is the solution to this problem, as both plastics have other advantages and disadvantages.

 → Clean & dust free build surface

 Impurities, debris, dust and old pieces of your print residing on your bed can assist with warping.
 PLA and ABS stick on cleaner surfaces better, which in turn holds your print in place restricting the effects of warping.

 As mentioned, warping is caused by differences in temperature within the model.
 Traditionally when printing a 3D model, the layers are added from the bottom and work their way up, which means the bottom layers start to cool as the rest of the layers are being built up (causing the warping).